colindbrown/sdtrainer/README.md

 ## Square Dancing Trainer

-Welcome to Square Dancing trainer, an app to assist in teaching square dancing calls to new classes.
-It provides tools for tracking multiple classes' progress over time as well as planning and running individual sessions.
+Welcome to Square Dancing trainer, an app to assist in teaching square dancing calls to new clubs.
+It provides tools for tracking multiple clubs' progress over time as well as planning and running individual sessions.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).